 For more information about the assessment procedures and the syllabus, you can consult the course handbook and syllabus synopses.

-The undergraduate course brochure gives some more information about life at Oxford and the application process.
+The Maths and Stats Undergraduate Brochure gives some more information about life at Oxford and the application process